 Community Resource Program

-Our longest running program at El Centro has been the Community Resource program, which provides awareness to struggling families regarding local resources in our community in a culturally sensitive environment with a bilingual staff.
+The Community Resource program provides awareness to struggling families regarding local resources in our community in a culturally sensitive environment with a bilingual staff.
 Our services include but are not limited to translations, interpretations and community referrals.

 Mobile Health Clinic